 - To sterilize culture media, autoclavable containers, plastic tubes, and pipette tips.

-Because autoclaving sterilizes items without the use of reagents, it allows for the reuse of many lab equipment and supplies.
+Because autoclaving sterilizes items without the use of reagents, it allows for many solutions in reusing lab equipment and supplies.
 It is, for this very reason, opted as an environmentally friendly method of sterilizing medical waste before disposal without the need for incinerators.

 Precautions while using autoclave

-Although fairly easy to use, you should be aware of some of these rules while operating an autoclave:
+Although fairly easy to use, you should be aware of some of these rules and guideless while operating steam autoclaves:

 - Autoclaves should not be used to sterilize water-proof or water-resistant substances such as powders or oils.

-- Should not be overcrowded, instead, the items should be loaded in a way where all of them receive sufficient penetration by steam.
+- Should not be overcrowded, instead, the items should be loaded in a way where all of them receive sufficient penetration by steam temperature.